DestinationSol/DestinationSol.github.io/_posts/2020-06-30-finished-core-structures.md

 Description

 Two weeks ago, I left off with two goals for the core structure.
 The first that I worked on was creating a wrapper for the `Body` class.
-As I discussed two weeks ago, there was a difficulty with the way that that class interacts with .
+As I discussed two weeks ago, there was a difficulty with the way that that class, which is the bridge between the physics and the game, interacts with components.

-The Gestalt library requires that the information in components be "serializable", which means that the state of the component can be converted into a byte stream, for storage or for sending over the network.
+The Gestalt library requires that the information in components be "serializable", which means that the state of a component can be converted into a byte stream, for storage or for sending over the network.
 The `Body` class doesn't allow for serialization, so it can't be a field in a component.

 In addition, putting a `Body` into a component violates an ECS design principle.
 Components should only contain information and/or indicate ways that an entity will behave.
 The actual logic should be handled by systems. `Body` is a mix of data and functionality, which doesn't fit neatly into ECS design.